l77l77/mbaytas.github.io/research/socialdrones/index.md

 Many machines and technologies -- operating with various levels of autonomy and “intelligence” -- are already embedded in the fabric of our societies, and a variety of social patterns (norms, conventions, expectations, etiquette...) accompany them.
 The busses and automobiles on our streets, the computers on our desks at work, and the tools in our kitchens mediate and influence interpersonal relations and social phenomena.
 We expect drones to become similarly ubiquitous.
 A sophisticated understanding of how drones interact with human factors and social order will be key to useful product designs, and to the deft handling of drone-related phenomena in the public sphere.

-Our research creates human-centered knowledge that informs designs for a particular kind of autonomous system, social drones, as well as social constructs and institutions that pertain to it.

-The foundation of our methodology is "research through design", where we undertake design experiments by going through the following steps:

-1. Build prototypes for social drones and related systems (e.g. information and interaction), informed by previous research.
-2. Conduct human-centered empirical design studies, grounded in prior research, to characterize experiences around social drones in everyday settings.
-3. Analyze and theorize over the results to extract coherent frameworks that can inform future products, services, and policy.
-4. Communicate resulting knowledge to relevant stakeholders, e.g. professionals in design, engineering, law, policy, business, and education, as well as the general public.

 ## **Credits**